 State of Hawaii

-Your Committee on Transportation, to which was referred H.B.
-No. 1081 entitled:
+Your Committee on Labor, Culture and the Arts, to which was referred S.B.
+No. 936 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Transportation, Waikiki Neighborhood Board, Palehua Townhouse Association, Hawaii Bicycling League, and five individuals.
+Your Committee received testimony in support of this measure from ten individuals.
+Your Committee received testimony in opposition to this measure from the Department of Labor and Industrial Relations.

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1081, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1081, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 936, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 936, S.D.
+1, and be referred to your Committee on Judiciary.